 Communication is critical in agile.
-It requires daily collaboration between business people, developers and testers.
+It requires daily collaboration between business people, developers, and testers.
 We recommend daily face-to-face video meetings for at least 10 minutes.
-This helps in creating relationship between team members, fosters trust, and enables idea sharing by team members.
-You can also encourage the use of corporate social network like Yammer to promote idea sharing by team members.
+This helps in creating relationships between team members, fosters trust, and enables idea sharing by team members.
+You can also encourage the use of corporate social networks like Yammer to promote idea sharing by team members.

-Agile focuses on short term deliverables.
-However, it is very important that you share the long-term vision of the product with your offshore team.
+Agile focuses on short-term deliverables.
+However, you must share the long-term vision of the product with your offshore team.
 Continuously doing this creates a shared understanding of goals and objectives.
-Having your vision transferred to the team where they also feel that they are working on a great problem to solve will definitely be a great motivational factor for the team.
+Having your vision transferred to the team where they also feel that they are working on a great problem to solve will be a great motivational factor for the team.
 You think of big things so that the small things can go in the right direction

 “In preparing for battle I have always found that plans are useless, but planning is indispensable.” — Dwight D. Eisenhower

 Use wire-framing tools like Balsamiq to give visual representation to user stories wherever it’s necessary.
-If the offshore team does the wireframes, it is very necessary you treat the wire-frames as a final product and give maximum feedback on it because it will ultimately result in lesser feedback after the development.
-If you yourself doing the wire-frames as a client it would be a good idea to get them reviewed by the developer and the designer.
+If the offshore team does the wireframes, you must treat the wireframes as a final product and give maximum feedback on it because it will ultimately result in lesser feedback after the development.
+If you doing the wire-frames as a client it would be a good idea to get them reviewed by the developer and the designer.

-We have used the above approaches with success on a number of projects.
-If you are working with an offshore team, I would like to hear your experiences.
+We have used the above approaches with success on several projects.
+If you are working with an offshore team, I would like to hear about your experiences.
 Feel free to tweet me at @barkansaeed